nheron/droolsonboarding/gettingStarted/brms.md

 ### Maven versus Manuel Dependency handling

 In the 6.x BRMS, maven is fully supported in both direction :
-1) The BRMS can access a local maven repository and if maven is installed, the BRMS can retrive maven artifact from its local repository as well as from remote maven repositories
+1. The BRMS can access a local maven repository and if maven is installed, the BRMS can retrive maven artifact from its local repository as well as from remote maven repositories.
-2) The BRMS can act as a remote Maven repository and can be access from external maven builds.
+2. The BRMS can act as a remote Maven repository and can be access from external maven builds .

 Here is a typical use case :
 ![](BRMS/BS-UseCase1.jpg)